 What Are Your Value Choices?

-Sometimes your values choices are not your own, they were passed on from your parents or others close to you.
-These passed on values can be a big problem because they appear as your values but they are not.
+Sometimes your values choices are not your own.
+They were passed on from your parents or others close to you.
+These passed-on values can be a big problem because they appear as your values but are not.

-Luckily within the Life Potential System, we have several methods to help you clean up your values and remove any conflicts that might be keeping you from success, whether it’s success in business or with personal relationships.
+Luckily at Life Potential Developments, we have the tools to help you clean up your values, remove any conflicts that might be keeping you from good health and success, and be accepted, whether in business or with personal relationships.